friend1ws/pmsignature/README.md

 3	2	1	1	1	1	2
 7	4	2	2	4	3	2

 * The 1st column shows the name of samples
 * From the 2nd to the last column show the value of mutation features.
 * In this example, substitution patterns (1 to 6 values, C>A, C>G, C>T, T>A, T>C and T>G), two 5' and 3' flanking bases (1 to 4 values for each 4 site, A, C, G and T)
 and transcription direction (1 to 2 values, + and -) are considered.
+* However, you can put your favorite mutation features in this file format.

 ## Workflow

 ### Install the package

-First, the R packages *VariantAnnotation* and *BSgenome.Hsapiens.UCSC.hg19*, which *pmsignature* depends has to be installed.
+First, several R packages such as *ggplot2*, *Rcpp*, *GenomicRanges*, *BSgenome.Hsapiens.UCSC.hg19*, which *pmsignature* depends has to be installed.
 Also, *devtools* may be necessary for ease of installation.